WHAT IS MENOPAUSE?

 "

 Surgical menopause occurs when both ovaries are surgically removed.
 This may be part of treatment for severe endometriosis, chronic pelvic inflammatory disease, or cancer.
-Women who carry particular gene faults that put them at an increased risk of ovarian cancer will also be advised to undergo surgical menopause between the ages of 35 and 40.
+Women who carry particular gene faults that put them at an increased risk of ovarian cancer will also be advised to undergo surgical menopause between the ages of 35 and 45.
+Removal of the ovaries causes an abrupt menopause, with women often experiencing more severe menopausal symptoms than if they were to experience menopause naturally.
+It is advisable to discuss treatment options pre-surgery if possible.
+In the absence of contraindications, Menopause hormone therapy (MHT) should be considered, particularly if under 45 years of age.

 Certain chemotherapy drugs can result in early or premature menopause in many women.
 The likelihood of spontaneous ovarian recovery depends on the type of chemotherapy used, the woman's age, and the number of eggs remaining in the ovary prior to chemotherapy.

 Premature ovarian insufficiency (POI) occurs when the ovaries stop functioning as they should before age 40.
 When this happens, your ovaries don't release eggs regularly, resulting in a decline in oestrogen.
-Women with ovarian insufficiency can have irregular or occasional periods for years and may fall pregnant if they are not using contraception.

-Menopause hormone therapy (MHT) should be offered to women with POI (unless contraindicated), as there are significant long-term health benefits (bone and heart health).
+Menopause hormone therapy (MHT) should be offered to all women with POI (unless contraindicated), as there are significant long-term health benefits (bone and heart health).